malteeckhoff/noise_image_generator/README.md

 # Noisy Image Generator

 This script creates an image with subtle noise on a specified base color.

 The noise is designed to be virtually indistinguishable to the human eye, making the image appear as a uniform color while containing diverse pixel variations.
+But the amount of noise can be specified to be as large (and noticeable) as desired.

 ## Installation